Maharavi2006/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 # Ex.
-No.  - SIMULATION ANALYSIS ON SLIDER CRANK MECHANISM
+No.2 - SIMULATION ANALYSIS ON SLIDER CRANK MECHANISM

 ## DATE:

 ## AIM:
 ###   To determine & simulate the displacement & velocity analysis for the given slider crank mechanism.
 ###   An engine mechanism is shown.
 The Crank CB = 200mm and the connecting rod BA = 600mm.
 In the position shown, the crankshaft has a speed of 50 rad/s and an angular acceleration of 800 rad/s2

 ## REQUIREMENTS:
 ###   ●	Mech Analyzer software.